Training Authors with CJ and Shelley Hitz

 My third tip is pray, pray, pray.

 I shared three reasons why every Christian author needs a prayer team, in a podcast.
 If you have not listened to it yet, make sure you check it out.
-It’s podcast 37 and it is on my blog, my YouTube channel, and my podcast Author Audience onovercoming fear iTunes or Stitcher, so listen to that.
+It’s podcast 37 and it is on my blog, my YouTube channel, and my podcast Author Audience on iTunes or Stitcher, so listen to that.

 So what you can do is, while you’re writing the book send a weekly update to your prayer team asking for specific prayer.
 I’ve been doing that as I’ve been writing my book Broken Crayons Still Color, it has helped me so much knowing that they are praying for me.